 Occasionally we may receive a request from a government, law enforcement agency or regulator requesting data from us, and we would normally comply with such request without having to notify you or other users.

 Other companies in our corporate group and some of the technical service providers referred to above may be located outside of your country.
-In particular, where we send data originating from the EU/EEA/UK to other places, we put in place safeguards designed to ensure that data is processed in a way equivalent to the rules applicable in the EU.
-These may include various transfer mechanisms such as for example the European Commission approved standard contract clauses for other transfers outside the EU.
+In particular, where we send data originating from the EU/EEA/UK to other places, we put in place safeguards designed to ensure that data is processed in a way equivalent to the rules applicable in the EU/EEA/UK.
+These may include various transfer mechanisms such as for example the European Commission approved standard contract clauses for transfers outside the EU.
 A copy of these safeguards may be made available if we receive a valid request.

 We retain audience data for up to 18 months for advertising purposes.
 Aggregated and anonymized or statistical data may be retained for 18 months for reporting.